 - 8. Press and release the up or down button until the FC Port-1 option shows in the display. - 9.
 Check whether the second line of the front-panel display shows the message Active.
 If Active is not shown on the second line, go to "MAP 5600: Fibre channel" in the IBM System Storage SAN Volume Controller: Service Guide to repair the fault. - 10.
 Press and hold the down button. - 11.
-Press and release the select button. - 12.
-Release the down button.
-The operational speed of the fibre-channel link is displayed.
-Use the cable connection table that is provided by the customer to verify that the fibre-channel link is operating at the expected speed.
-If the operational speed does not match the expected speed, go to "MAP 5600: Fibre channel" in the IBM System Storage SAN Volume Controller: Service Guide to repair the fault. - 13.
-Press the select button to return to the fibre-channel status display. - 14.
-Press the right button to display each port in turn and repeat the above speed check. - 15.
+Press and release the select button.

+- 13. Press the select button to return to the fibre-channel status display. - 14.
+Press the right button to display each port in turn and ensure that the port is active and the speed is correct. - 15.
 If you want to select a language other than English, perform the following steps: - a.
 Press the up or down button until Select Language? is displayed. - b.
-Press the select button. - c.
+Press the select button.

+- c.
 Press the left or right button until the required language is displayed. - d.
 Press the select button.

-When the battery is fully charged-if it needed to be charged-the Charging message is replaced by Cluster: and the progress bar no longer displays.
+If the battery needed to be charged, the Charging or Recovering message is replaced by the Cluster: message when the battery is fully charged.
+The progress bar no longer displays.
 The installation of the SAN Volume Controller hardware is now complete.
 No software installation is required.
-Continue with the instructions in the IBM System Storage SAN Volume Controller: Software Installation and Configuration Guide to, if necessary, create a new SAN Volume Controller cluster and to add the nodes into a SAN Volume Controller cluster.
+Continue with the instructions in the IBM System Storage SAN Volume Controller: Software Installation and Configuration Guide to create, if necessary, a new SAN Volume Controller cluster and to add the nodes into a SAN Volume Controller cluster.